 - Northern mole cricket

 Crickets and the other members of Orthoptera have a similar appearance and make singing noises.
 But you can learn to tell which is which.
 For example, many people confuse crickets and grasshoppers.
 However, they have many differences.
 For one thing, a cricket has longer antennae than a grasshopper.
 They sing differently – the cricket rubbing together their wings and the grasshopper rubbing their wings on their hind legs.
 Grasshoppers stay active during the day, while crickets come out later, usually around dusk.
 While crickets eat from both plant and animal sources, grasshoppers prefer to stick to eating grass.
 Finally, crickets have hearing organs on their abdomen, but grasshoppers have them on their front legs.
+With these noisy insects, cricket control is a must in Colorado.

 This list describes each of the most common crickets in Colorado: